Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

-Andrew McCutchen -- with an on-base percentage of .311 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the St. Louis Cardinals, with Drew Rom on the mound, on August 21 at 7:05 PM ET.
+On Tuesday, Andrew McCutchen (batting .184 in his past 10 games) and the Pittsburgh Pirates play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
+First pitch is at 7:05 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Twins.
+In his most recent game, he strung together two hits (going 2-for-5) against the Cardinals.

 Andrew McCutchen Game Info & Props vs. the Cardinals